Career Timeline of Kendrick Lamar: Major Achievements and Milestones

 May 13, 2022: Release of "Mr. Morale & the Big Steppers"

-On May 13, 2022, Kendrick Lamar released his fifth album, Mr. Morale & the Big Steppers, a double album influenced by jazz, R&B, trap, and soul.
-The album was widely acclaimed, with every track charting on the Hot 100, and became his fourth consecutive number-one album on the Billboard 200.
+On May 13, 2022, Kendrick Lamar released his fifth album, "Mr. Morale & the Big Steppers", a double album influenced by jazz, R&B, trap, and soul.
+The album was widely acclaimed and commercially successful, becoming his fourth consecutive number-one album on the Billboard 200.

-July 2022: Big Steppers Tour Start
+July 2022: The Big Steppers Tour Launch

-In July 2022, Kendrick Lamar started The Big Steppers Tour in support of his album Mr. Morale & the Big Steppers.
+In July 2022, Kendrick Lamar embarked on the Big Steppers Tour in support of "Mr. Morale & the Big Steppers."

-September 2022: Release of "We Cry Together" short film
+September 2022: Release of "We Cry Together" Short Film

 In September 2022, Kendrick Lamar released the short film adaptation of his song "We Cry Together", for which he wrote, co-directed, and executive produced.